The-Nobodies-SDD/plateable/README.md

 # plateable

+To view the final release of the application, go to https://plateable-f3a42.web.app/

 Final Release
 Installing npm:
 Visit the download page on the node website by clicking the link here: https://nodejs.org/en/download/